cblanke2/gusty.bike/README.md

 ### Installing the system:

-* Simply run setup.sh on the desired machine running an Ubuntu-based Linux Distribution.
+* Simply run setup.sh as root on the desired machine running an Ubuntu-based Linux Distribution.
 Accept any necessary prompts.
 * Django CMS will prompt the user to create an admin account with password during installation instead of relying on defaults.